Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Results

-where $N$ is the total raw key (signals sent by Alice and detected by Bob), $n$ is the number of detections in the key map (computational) basis, $C'$ ($Q'$) is the observed $C$-parameter (error rate in the key map basis) modified to account for finite statistics \cite{sheridan2010finite}, and $I_E$ is the upper bound on the information that Eve can gain and is given by equation (9) of Ref.~\cite{sheridan2010finite}.
-The other key rate analysis parameters are found in table~\ref{tab:finite_params}.
-For scenario (\romannumeral 1), we considered the entire \SI{60}{\second} as the block size in determining the $C$-parameter and QBER.
-This gave a total number of coincidences of $487936$, a computational basis QBER of $4.2\%$ and a $C_{64}$-parameter of $0.8845$.
-With these parameters and assuming perfect error correction, we calculate a secret key fraction of $0.00571$, which amounts to $2785$ secret bits from the total raw key.
-For (\romannumeral 2), considering the entire \SI{60}{\second} link would not produce any key as the smearing of the $C$-parameter would be too great.
-However, shorter integration times would not produce positive key due to low photon statistics.
-For an error correction factor of $f=1.2$, no positive secret key is achievable.
-However for an error correction factor of $f=1.0$, the only positive key achieved for (\romannumeral 2) while using all other parameter values of table~\ref{tab:finite_params}, is from one \SI{13}{\second} block that has a secret key fraction of $0.00217$ or $229$ secret bits from the $120649$ coincidences of the \SI{13}{\second} block.
-It is apparent that the coincidence count rates need to be improved in order to produce a secret key that is similar with higher performing systems reported by the literature \cite{feng_four-state_2021,tang_free-running_2022}.
+where $N$ is the total raw key (signals sent by Alice and detected by Bob), $n$ is the number of detections in the key map (computational) basis, $C'$ ($Q'$) is the observed $C$-parameter (error rate in the key map basis) modified to account for finite statistics, and $I_E$ is the upper bound on the information that Eve can gain and is given by equation (9) of Ref.~\cite{sheridan2010finite}.
+The other key rate analysis parameters are found in Table~\ref{tab:finite_params}.
+For the multi-mode fiber demonstration (\romannumeral 1), we analyzed the results from the entire \SI{670}{\second}.
+This gave a total number of coincidences of $4464522$, a computational basis QBER of $3.3\%$ and a $C_{64}$-parameter of $0.8909$.
+With these parameters and assuming perfect error correction, we calculate a secret key fraction of $0.0546$, which amounts to $243748$ secret bits from the total raw key.
+For (\romannumeral 2), considering the entire \SI{630}{\second} link would not produce any key as the smearing of the $C$-parameter would be too great.
+However, shorter block sizes would risk not producing positive key due to low photon statistics.
+For an error correction factor of $f=1.2$, no positive secret key is achievable due to the low photon statistics relative to the phase change rate.
+A complete finite size analysis that utilizes the $C$-parameter, as in the asymptotic case, is a topic of future study.
+Regardless, the current coincidence detection rates would need to be improved to reach values that are comparable with higher performing systems reported in the literature~\cite{feng_four-state_2021,tang_free-running_2022}.